Language Spoken in Croatia: Is English Enough for Tourists?

 And here’s the scoop: Italian and German are like the popular kids in the language school, but English?
 It’s the superstar, as I already told you!

 Everyone’s learning it or already chatting away.
 It’s like the universal language glue holding all these different tongues together.
-Croatia has this amazing language diversity going on, and it’s pretty awesome to experience!
+Croatia has incredible language diversity, and it’s pretty awesome to experience!

 Popular Croatian Language Phrases Travelers Might Need